ThaiGiaNganNGUYEN/CSRF/README.md

 ## Contents
 README - The manual file for CSRF attack

-Vuln - Folder contains all vulnerable program files
+Vuln - Folder contains all vulnerable program files <br>
-|_index.html - The index file for web browser
+|_index.html - The index file for web browser <br>
-|_account.php - The main dashboard to make payments and view transactions
+|_account.php - The main dashboard to make payments and view transactions <br>
-|_common.php - The common functions for this program
+|_common.php - The common functions for this program <br>
-|_evil.php - The attacker CSRF attack page for this program
+|_evil.php - The attacker CSRF attack page for this program <br>
-|_login.php - The login page for this program
+|_login.php - The login page for this program <br>
-|_reset.php - The reset page to reset bank account to original state
+|_reset.php - The reset page to reset bank account to original state <br>
 |_transfer.php - The code to make transactions to attacker.
-This is where the differences between vulnerable code and security enhanced code is
+This is where the differences between vulnerable code and security enhanced code is <br>
-|_transactions.php - The code to make transactions and view transactions history
+|_transactions.php - The code to make transactions and view transactions history <br>
-|_style.css - The file for style sheet of the web browser
+|_style.css - The file for style sheet of the web browser <br>

-Secure - Folder contains all security enhanced program files
+Secure - Folder contains all security enhanced program files <br>
-|_index.html - The index file for web browser
+|_index.html - The index file for web browser <br>
-|_account.php - The main dashboard to make payments and view transactions
+|_account.php - The main dashboard to make payments and view transactions <br>
-|_common.php - The common functions for this program
+|_common.php - The common functions for this program <br>
-|_evil.php - The attacker CSRF attack page for this program
+|_evil.php - The attacker CSRF attack page for this program <br>
-|_login.php - The login page for this program
+|_login.php - The login page for this program <br>
-|_reset.php - The reset page to reset bank account to original state
+|_reset.php - The reset page to reset bank account to original state <br>
 |_transfer.php - The code to make transactions to attacker.
-This is where the differences between vulnerable code and security enhanced code is
+This is where the differences between vulnerable code and security enhanced code is <br>
-|_transactions.php - The code to make transactions and view transactions history
+|_transactions.php - The code to make transactions and view transactions history <br>
-|_style.css - The file for style sheet of the web browser
+|_style.css - The file for style sheet of the web browser <br>

 ## Explanation
-The differences between transfer.php file in Vuln and Security directories:
+The differences between transfer.php file in Vuln and Security directories: <br>
-In Vuln, there is a slight modification where it redirects the user to account.php and set a session variable called alertMessage.
+In Vuln, there is a slight modification where it redirects the user to account.php and set a session variable called alertMessage. <br>
 In Security, there are more changes as it has to compare the token of user and token stored in session.
 If tokens match, it will execute the POST request.
 Else, the request will be rejected.

 ## Dependencies
-PHP
+PHP <br>
-HTML
+HTML <br>
-CSS
+CSS <br>
-Bootstrap
+Bootstrap <br>

 ## Instruction to get PHP
 sudo apt install php7.4-cli

 ## Execution to host web browswer for vulnerable program
-cd Vuln
+cd Vuln <br>
 php -S 127.0.0.1:8888

 ## Execution to host web browser for security enhanced program
-cd Secure
+cd Secure <br>
 php -S 127.0.0.1:8888

 ## Accessing the web browser
 In browser: http://127.0.0.1:8888

 ## Default login details for both programs
-Username: student
+Username: student <br>
 Password: ISEC3004

 # Authors
-Group 10:
+Group 10: <br>
-Thai Gia Ngan Nguyen - 22259499
+Thai Gia Ngan Nguyen - 22259499 <br>
-Rupanshu Garg - 22027324
+Rupanshu Garg - 22027324 <br>
-Areej Khan - 21790230
+Areej Khan - 21790230 <br>
-Amanda Nguyen - 22223850
+Amanda Nguyen - 22223850 <br>
-Param Rajivbhai Parmar - 21678491
+Param Rajivbhai Parmar - 21678491 <br>